shasso/noSketchEngine-Corpus-Parsers/README.md

 --metadata (-m): Path to the metadata file (JSON format).
 --type (-t): Type of the input file.
 Choices are xml, json, spurgeon, kokhwa, apocrypha.

 <metadata_file>: Path to metadata json file in this format:
 {
     "attribute 1": "value 1",
     "attribute 2": "value 2",
 }
 ```
+### CAVEAT
+Additional commandline args with additional options may be have been added.
+Always check the nose_to_vertical.py for latest updates.

 ## Supported Modules
 #### 1. base_strategy.py